MahApps/mahapps.com/input/docs/controls/flyouts.md

 }
 ```

-The minimise, maximise and close buttons are drawn over the flyouts in the figures on this page because their default is `Always`, which carries the `Flyouts` flag.
+The minimise, maximise and close buttons default to `Always`, which carries the `Flyouts` flag, so they stay visible above an open flyout.

 :::{.alert .alert-info}
 The left and right window commands can never be drawn over an open flyout — `WindowCommandsOverlayBehavior` has no value for it.